Admission is free, but seating is limited and early arrival is recommended.

 Dr. Moore regularly gives talks on topics ranging from Oregon's tax structure and gubernatorial politics to international economics and the Middle East.
 You can catch him analyzing the political world on KOPB (91.5 FM) and KXL radio (101.1 FM), all in Portland.

 He also reads and speaks several languages from around the Mediterranean.
-He translates Italian, French, Spanish, and some Arabic articles for use in his classes.

 Recent Media Appearances

-He has been interviewed approximately 5,600 times since 1991.
+He has been interviewed over 6500 times since 1991.
 Look for his analysis in articles in newspapers throughout the Pacific Northwest, on NPR and Portland's KOPB radio, KXL radio, and scattered through the national media (PBS, CBS, ABC, CNN, Fox).
 He has even been quoted in the New York Times, Japan's largest newspaper and television network, Britain's Channel 4, and one of the largest daily newspapers in Santiago, Chile.

 Dr. Moore, with his wife, travels regularly to foreign shores.
 Keep an eye out for his German socks featuring pretzels, beer steins, and wursts.

 Oregon Business magazine profiles the highly regarded political pundit in its January 2017 edition.

 The director of the Tom McCall Center for Policy Innovation has discussed the resignation of Oregon Gov. Kitzhaber to various news media outlets.